 APPROPRIATE USE POLICY

 Information technology ("IT"), the vast and growing array of computing and electronic data communications facilities and services, is used daily to create, access, examine, store, and distribute material in multiple media and formats.
 Information technology plays an integral part in the fulfillment of IEC's research, education, clinical, administrative, and other roles.
 Users of IEC's IT resources have a responsibility not to abuse those resources and to respect the rights of the members of the community as well as the IEC itself.
-IEC IT Appropriate Use Policy provides guidelines for the appropriate use of IEC's IT resources, as well as for the IEC's access to information about and oversight of these resources.
+IEC IT Appropriate Use Policy provides guidelines for the appropriate use of IEC's IT resources, as well as for IEC's access to information about and oversight of these resources.

-Most IT use parallels familiar activity in other media and formats, making existing IEC policies important in determining what use is appropriate.
-Using electronic mail ("e-mail") instead of standard written correspondence, for example, Director of Educations IEC policies that already govern freedom of expression and related matters in the context of standard written expression govern electronic expression as well.
+IEC policies that already govern freedom of expression and related matters in the context of standard written expression govern electronic expression as well.
 This Policy addresses circumstances that are particular to the IT arena and shall augment but not supersede other relevant IEC policies.